 1 – Get the Hen’s input

-Of course you should begin by finding out what the hen is interested in doing, or not doing!
+Of course you should begin by finding out what the main hen is interested in doing, or not doing!
 Draw together a list of ideas, activities and locations that the hen would love to enjoy.

 2 – Put together the guest list

 Draw up the list of the key people to be invited, ask the hen about any decisions regarding invitations (should the Mum in law be on the list?).
 Make sure to note down any food or accessibility preferences.
 Decide at this point how you are going to finance your hen party.
-Do you want contributions, and how can you be fair to those who perhaps have a tighter budget?
+Do you want to ask for contributions, and how can you be fair to those who perhaps have a tighter budget?

 3 – Getting the right venue